Samvid95/HololensDrawing/README.md

 - *Blue* : Change to color blue (Use: `Num-3` key)
 - *White* : Change to colorwhite (Use: `Num-4` key)

-# Feel free to make any changes or open pull request if you want to see any changes in the repositories.
+### Feel free to make any changes or just ping me if you want to see any changes in the repositories.